 If you’ve been thinking about making the jump into homeownership, the first question you must ask is can you afford it?
 While $500,000 may get you a four bedroom house and half an acre of land in the Atlantic provinces, here in Toronto you’re likely limited to the condo market.
-So whether we’re talking about the salary needed for a $500k mortgage or how much income is needed for a $500K mortgage in Canada we are here to help answer your questions and make sure you really can afford that condo purchase.
+So whether we’re talking about the salary needed for a $500k mortgage or what is the required income for a 500K mortgage in Canada we are here to help answer your questions and make sure you really can afford that condo purchase.

 HOW MUCH MORTGAGE CAN I QUALIFY FOR?

 The first step to starting your home buying journey is to get a mortgage pre-approval.
 This is where your mortgage lender will look at where you stand financially to help give you an idea of how much mortgage you qualify for and at what interest rate.

 What they do is look at your income, your monthly expenses, what debt you may have, how much you have available for your down payment, as well as any other registered and non-registered savings you may have.
 They use this to calculate your debt-to-income ratios which helps them determine how much mortgage you can afford.